 The New Orleans Boulder Lounge is a rock climbing space in the Bywater open to children and adults.
 Currently, they’re operating at a reduced capacity, and everyone must wear a face mask and book their reservation online.

 Editor's Note: The Louisiana Children's Museum is currently only open on the second Saturday of each month.
 Admission is free courtesy of The Helis Foundation.

 Located in the lush greenspace of City Park, the Louisiana Children’s Museum is a treat for children of all ages.
 Kids will love learning about the Mighty Mississippi through the river exhibit and exploring the great outdoors on the museum grounds.
 Tactile exhibits have been suspended and cleanings are done between sessions that you can book online in advance.
 You can also grab lunch at Acorn Cafe, the super kid-friendly restaurant located on site.

 Keep the kids entertained with a family-friendly flick at a local theater.
 The Prytania Theater has classic films for all ages on the schedule, including Beauty and the Beast and The Karate Kid.
 Make sure to book your tickets in advance and wear your face mask.
-The Broad Theater is also back open and screening various new and older films.
+The Broadside is an outdoor option for catching new and older films.

 There are plenty of kid-friendly outdoor spaces to be explored in New Orleans.
 Follow the bike paths through one of the many parks of New Orleans, or cruise in a kayak down Bayou St. John with the kids in tow.
 The New Orleans Recreation Department is a great resource for finding playgrounds, public pools, and other green spaces for the whole family to enjoy.